-We know that within our class, our students have a range of abilities.
+We know that within every class, our students have a range of abilities.
 This is certainly true when it comes to math.
-We know we need to differentiate math lessons to meet our student where they are, but we don’t always know how or where to start when it comes to planning.
+We also know we need to differentiate math lessons to meet our students where they are, but we don’t always know how or where to start when it comes to planning.

 Enter math pre-assessment!